Travel PSA: Experienced Travel Agent exposes myths in the Cruise Industry

 In the times that I am not covering sports, I am a full-time travel agent of 12+ years.
 I have seen the good, the bad, and the ugly of the travel world.
 I’ve heard the horror stories from customers, and even family members of mine.
 So I guess what I am doing is writing out an article that will serve as a Public Service Announcement.
 But more importantly, maybe educate the customers about booking with a travel agent.
 I figure there are about 5 or 6 cruise myths that customers love to believe.
 These are not the only ones, just a few I’ve come across the most.
 For each one, I will list the myth and then I will explain what really goes on.

 “I don’t want to book with an agent because then I will have to pay their commission.”- Wrong, I have actually had this told to me multiple times.
 This is one of the biggest misconceptions about Travel Agents.
 The fact of the matter is, the commission comes from the base price of the cruise.
 Which is the same no matter where you book.
-So for example, if you book XYZ cruise and the total price is $1500 with the cruise line, then the price with a travel agent will be equal to that or lower than that.
+So for example, if you book XYZ cruise and the total price is $1500 with the cruise line, then the price with a travel agent will be equal to that.
+Sometimes it may be lower due to Groups or Incentives.
 Out of that $1500, let’s say the base rate is $900.
 Well, the cruise line will give the agency a percentage of the $900 in commission, depending on how much volume the agency does.
 It does not affect the price of the cruise one bit.

 “I don’t want to talk on the phone, I can just book it online.”- Not so much is this one wrong as is it creates a responsibility on the customer.
 Travel Agents are trained in the different fare codes and the terms and conditions.
 The customer/website is not.
 There have been times where I have personally fought for a customer.
 Hence, I have gotten something accomplished simply because they had a travel agent on their side.
 Also, a common misconception is that the website price is less than booking with you.
 Again, not true as the website pricing and the pricing the agent have are both the same.